junhuac/StormProcessor/README.md

 ---
 services: hdinsight
 platforms: java
-author: blackmist
+author: Junhua Chang
 ---

-# hdinsight-java-storm-wordcount
+# StormProcessor
-A basic example of a Java-based Apache Storm Topology that can be used with Storm on HDInsight.
+Java-based Apache Storm Topology to be used with Azure Eventhubs and Kafka.

 See [Develop a Java topology for Storm on HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-java-topology) for a walkthrough of the steps used to create this project.